 Enter custom unsubscribe links.

 By law, all emails must have an unsubscribe option.
-Here’s what mine looks like at the bottom of my emails (this is auto-inserted by ConvertKit).

 Back in February, I was promoting Elite Blog Academy and didn’t want a ton of people to unsubscribe because they were not interested in blogging.
 To prevent this, I set up a custom unsubscribe link, in addition to the required unsubscribe link that’s always there.
-This is what it looked like:

 How to Set Up a Custom Unsubscribe Link in ConvertKit